fahadshaikh09/B.Sc-Python-Practicals/README.md

 		Expected Result : {1: 10, 2: 20, 3: 30, 4: 40, 5: 50, 6: 60}

 	c.
 Write a Python program to sum all the items in a dictionary.

+*6. Program for Following Probelem Statments*

+	a.
+Write a Python program to read an entire text file.

+	b.
+Write a Python program to append text to a file and display the text.

+	c.
+Write a Python program to read last n lines of a file.